What is an Evaluation Task?

 The costs associated with the LLM call.
 May include:

-• Cost Per Input Token: Cost for each input token read by the LLM.
+• cost_per_input_token: Cost for each input token read by the LLM.

-• Cost Per Output Token: Cost for each output token generated by the LLM.
+• cost_per_output_token: Cost for each output token generated by the LLM.

-• Cost Per Cache Read Input Token: Cost for each input token read from cache.
+• cost_per_cache_read_input_token: Cost for each input token read from cache.

 Costs are calculated based on the pricing model of the LLM provider.

 If cost information is properly configured in the Model selected by the Version, the system will automatically calculate the cost of the evaluation task and you don’t need to provide this information.
+However, if provided, it will override the system’s calculation.

-Task Results Properties
+Evaluation Task Results Properties

 Status